mongodb/specifications/source/bson-binary-vector/tests/README.md

 ## Required tests

-To prove correct in a valid case (`valid: true`), one MUST
+#### To prove correct in a valid case (`valid: true`), one MUST

+- encode a document from the numeric values, dtype, and padding, along with the "test_key", and assert this matches the canonical_bson string.
 - decode the canonical_bson into its binary form, and then assert that the numeric values, dtype, and padding all match those provided in the JSON.

-- encode a document from the numeric values, dtype, and padding, along with the "test_key", and assert this matches the canonical_bson string.
-- For floating point number types, numerical values need not match exactly.
+Note:   For floating point number types, exact numerical matches may not be possible.
+Drivers that natively support the floating-point type being tested (e.g., when testing float32 vector values in a driver that natively supports float32), MUST assert that the input float array is the same after encoding and decoding.

-To prove correct in an invalid case (`valid:false`), one MUST
+#### To prove correct in an invalid case (`valid:false`), one MUST

 - raise an exception when attempting to encode a document from the numeric values, dtype, and padding.